ABOUT NGALA SAFARI LODGE:

 - Photographic safaris are offered at extra cost, as are rhino notching experiences, helicopter flights over the breathtaking Blyde River Canyon, and spectacular hot air balloon rides.
 Please note, a few age restrictions apply – children aged under 16 years cannot participate in bush walks and those aged under 6 are not allowed on game drives.

-- However, &Beyond’s WILDChild programme provides plenty of things to do for youngsters, such as arts ‘n’ crafts, bush survival techniques, and mini nature walks.
+- However, &Beyond’s WILDChild program provides plenty of things to do for youngsters, such as arts ‘n’ crafts, bush survival techniques, and mini nature walks.

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.